 BJA strives to align its resources with those of other federal agencies to maximize the impact of its work.
 BJA is also partnering with philanthropy to broaden the reach of its investments and leverage additional resources.

-Support collaboration and alignment across public health, public safety, and behavioral health systems to support effective responses to illicit substance use and misuse and drug overdoses.
+Support collaboration and alignment across public health, public safety, and behavioral health systems to support effective responses to substance use and misuse and drug overdoses.

 A comprehensive approach to illicit substance use and misuse includes screening and assessing for substance use disorder across the sequential intercept model and strengthening state prescription drug monitoring programs to facilitate appropriate prescribing and dispensing of controlled pharmaceuticals and identifying drug diversion.